Alan Hargesheimer

 Signed by the San Francisco Giants in 1978 as an amateur free agent, Hargesheimer made an impressive Major League debut on July 14, 1980.
 He was the starting and winning pitcher in a 5-3 victory over the host Cincinnati Reds at Riverfront Stadium, supported by a first-inning Jack Clark home run and by his own run-scoring double in the fourth.

 Hargesheimer would have a 4-6 record that season for the Giants, but would get only one MLB victory thereafter.
-Was traded to the Chicago Cubs in 1983 and appeared in 5 games as a reliever.
-After his trade to the Kansas City Royals in 1984, injuries limited him to only 5 games in 1986 after which he retired in December of 1988 to pursue a scouting career.
+He was traded to the Chicago Cubs in 1983 and appeared in 5 games as a reliever.
+After his trade to the Kansas City Royals in 1984, injuries limited him to only 5 games in 1986, after which he retired in December of 1988 to pursue a scouting career.

 He is a graduate of both Senn High School in Chicago in 1972 and Northeastern Illinois University in 1977.